• Skip to primary navigation

 Jump to Recipe

-Now, I have to say, I love citrus in almost everything.
-I add it to my green juice for a pick me up, to cakes and just about everything in between.
+Now, I have to say, that I love grapefruit and citrus in almost everything.
+I add it to cakes, cookies and just about everything in between.
+I even make a caramelized grapefruit for breakfast!

 When you are making these popsicles, you want to work with fresh citrus juice if you can.
 It tastes better and it is better for you.